dqna64/hackiethon-wombaroos/README.md

 Remember to `git pull origin main` before working on your local clone of this repo!

-Every day you sleep on time, your rocket goes closer to the next planet, by consistently sleeping on time, the user reaches the next planet.
-This is used as a reward for their consistency.
-Once the user reaches the planet, a new planet appears and they travel to that one.
-If the user decides to sleep after their allocated time, depending on how late they are, fuel and their streak will be lost.
-A streak and a planet counter both are used to show the user that they are maintaining their good habit.

 ## Description
 Sleep Space is a web app which encourages healthy sleeping discipline.
 To increase motivation, the app has a space-themed graphical interface with a rocket travelling between planets and asteroids to visualise the user’s progress towards maintaining their desired sleep schedule.